mauricecruz/chrome-devtools-zerodarkmatrix-theme/README.md

 Animations may cause performance issues depending on the power of your machine.
 If you notice any issues, you can simply delete the animation section from the stylesheet.

 ## Installation Instructions
 A quick copy/paste in your terminal should do it.

-###Mac
+## Automatic Installation

+Run `rake` to copy the files to the correct locations.

+### Mac
 Canary
 ```
 curl -o ~/Library/Application\ Support/Google/Chrome\ Canary/Default/User\ StyleSheets/Custom.css https://raw.github.com/mauricecruz/chrome-devtools-zerodarkmatrix-theme/master/Custom.css